-The Lincoln Institute for Health (LIH) undertakes research in partnership with service users, health practitioners and organisations, industry and policy makers.
+The Lincoln International Institute for Rural Health (LIIRH) undertakes research in partnership with service users, health practitioners and organisations, industry and policy makers.

 Many of our staff members keep their practice up–to–date and relevant by working in various capacities with service delivery agencies and by engaging in practice research.
 This is complemented by the number of authors in the School, whose books have been adopted as core texts at many universities in the UK.